icopy-site/awesome-cn/docs/awesome/awesome-engineering-team-management.md

 - [Why I Never Hire Brilliant Men](https://en.wikisource.org/wiki/Why_I_Never_Hire_Brilliant_Men) - 5 simple rules for hiring men, from 1924.
 Things haven't changed a lot in a century.

-- [A Good Tech Resume](https://thetechresume.com/A_Good_Tech_Resume.pdf) - A compilation of advices and example, but containing a good description of a typical hiring pipeline.
+- [A Good Tech Resume](https://thetechresume.com/A_Good_Tech_Resume.pdf) - A compilation of advice and example, but containing a good description of a typical hiring pipeline.

 - [Job Interviewing Guide](https://www.homerun.co/artofwork/guides/job-interviewing) - A detailed description of a hiring process, a great source of inspiration for when your company gets big enough to start to formalize things up.